charguer/optitrust/sc_artifact.md

 ```

 ## Benchmarking using a cached copy of our output program:
-Assuming that singularity was installed successfully, the next step is to download our container:
+Assuming that singularity was installed successfully, the next step is to download our singularity image:
 ```
   singularity pull library://begatim01/bench/bench_optitrust.sif:1.0.1

 ```
-Then open a shell inside the container by running:
+Then open a shell inside the container:

 ```
   singularity shell bench_optitrust.sif